 On occasion, a Hollow may be able to infect a Shinigami with Hollow genetics, causing...

-Vizard are sometimes colloquially called the masked army.
-First discovered through "unfortunate accidents" some hundred years prior to the game start, they were actually purposeful experiments by Aizen Sosuke, and gained Hollow abilities.
-Not just hollow abilities, but they also generally have a facet of their soul that is a hollow, this is referred to as their inner hollow.
+First discovered through accidental circumstances, the vizard are shinigami that have gained hollow powers.
+Not just hollow abilities, but they generally have a facet of their soul that is a hollow, this is referred to as their inner hollow.
 Much like their Zanpakutou spirit, the inner hollow has its own consciousness, and while it can't manifest in the spiritual world, it does tend to wreak havoc in one's inner world.
 Much like mastering one's Zanpakutou can require defeating the Zanpakutou spirit, mastering one's hollow powers requires defeating their inner hollow, and this is, due to the virulity of hollows, usually the first thing a Vizard needs to do.

 Vizard can access their hollow abilities by calling their hollow mask; each vizard has a differently designed mask, and wearing theirs makes their inner hollow more active.
 Losing control over their spiritual equilibrium can cause the hollow to take over, and don the mask by itself.
 This is a dangerous state to be in, as they are often locked in combat with their inner hollow within their inner world, and must win, or the hollow takes over permanently.
 However, while a vizard can use basic hollow powers, such as sonido and cero, their Zanpakutou does not ultimately change, and they will not be able to access the true power of a hollow.
 Ultimately, while hybridised successfully, the vizard are essentially a failed experiment.